On this page:

 Choosing an estate agent

-- checking the internet and local papers to find agencies, the services they offer and sale price information
+- checking the internet and local papers to find agencies.
+Look at the services they offer and their recent sales

 - speaking to friends about their experiences

-- reading promotional material from a range of agencies including local agents, who are more likely to be familiar with the local market
+- reading promotional material from a range of agencies including local agents - they are more likely to be familiar with the local market

 - talking to several agents and arranging to meet them.